 This decision by the Society to try to buy No 14 was prompted by the property having been on the market for several months without attracting a buyer, while it was becoming apparent that it was in danger of falling into disrepair.
-Prior to publicly launching our ambitions in March 2017 we did a lot of work developing plans for the long-term future of the building which will include an upgraded café, restoration of Nicholson family rooms to reflect the way they looked when Norman and his parents lived there, and a Nicholson 'visitor experience' (a description of which doubtless he would have disapproved!).
-It is likely that the existing kitchen extension will have to be demolished and this will give us the opportunity to build a new extension at the back which in turn will allow us to add better food-prep area, better toilets, and give us scope to offer accommodation for, among other options, a writer in residence.
+Prior to publicly launching our ambitions in March 2017 we did a lot of work developing plans for the long-term future of the building, to include an upgraded café, restoration of Nicholson family rooms to reflect the way they looked when Norman and his parents lived there, and a Nicholson 'visitor experience' (a description of which doubtless he would have disapproved!).
+We thought that the existing kitchen extension would have to be demolished, giving us the opportunity to build a new extension at the back which in turn would allow us to add better food-prep area, better toilets, and scope to offer accommodation for, among other options, a writer in residence.

 Following a tender process we invited John Coward Architects of Cartmel to work on the project.
 We decided to apply to the National Lottery’s ‘Resilient Heritage’ fund for the finance to pay for preparatory work, including a detailed survey and costings of our plans.

 On August 23rd 2017 the Heritage Lottery Fund approved our application for a grant of £9,900 to carry out this preparatory work.
 It included a feasibility study commissioned from John Coward Architects, which in January 2018 reported that the Society's plans were well-organised, viable, and well worth pursuing.